Azure/ResourceModules/docs/wiki/Solution creation.md

 }
 ```

-## ***Example with a private bicep registry***
+## ***Example with a Private Bicep Registry***

-The following example shows how you could orchestrate a deployment of multiple resources using modules from a private bicep registry.
+The following example shows how you could orchestrate a deployment of multiple resources using modules from a private Bicep Registry.
 In this example we will deploy a resource group with a contained NSG and use the same in a subsequent VNET deployment.

 ```bicep
 targetScope = 'subscription'